Configure security service domains for WAF service

 Domains are a way to segment network traffic for different applications.
 You can use traffic domains to create multiple isolated environments within a Citrix ADC appliance network.
 An application belonging to a specific traffic domain communicates with entities and processes traffic within that domain.
 The traffic belonging to one traffic domain cannot cross the boundary of another traffic domain.

 Use the following steps to add security service domains by using specific application firewall functionality.

-- On the Web App Security Service Domains page, click the Action tab to select desired Application Firewall features.
+- On the Citrix Web App Security Service Domains page, click Action to select Application Firewall features.

-The stand-alone objects to be created in order to construct a Domain, Application and Profile are:
+The stand-alone objects to be created to construct a domain, application and profile are:

 - SSL Cert Key: Created with SSL certificate and key in addition to the pass phrase.
 This object is required to create a domain.

 - Profile: This object is required to create a domain.
 An application is equivalent to a policy which is bound to a domain.
 Each domain contains a list of applications with priorities assigned to each one of them.
 In addition, an application consists of a flag for turning on the IP Reputation feature.

 - HTML Error Page and Signatures: These objects are optional if creating a profile.